threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md

 ## Step 5: Cancel the contract

-At every moment of the flow since the contract is created it can be canceled (and definitively removed) by calling the following:
+At every moment of the flow since the contract is created it can be canceled (and definitively removed).
+Only the service or the consumer can do it by calling the following:

 ~~~rust
 service_contract_cancel(